Minnesota House DFL Votes To Expel Rep. John Thompson From Caucus

 Not long after, police reports from years earlier emerged, detailing alleged domestic abuse.
 While Thompson was never convicted of any abuse charges, the allegations prompted calls of his registration from both Republicans and Democrats, including Gov. Tim Walz.

-In his Tuesday morning statement, Thompson admitted he’s made some mistakes in the past, but said nothing he’s done disqualifies him from serving as a lawmaker now.MORE NEWS: Report: Al Franken Mulling Another Run At Public Office
+In his Tuesday morning statement, Thompson admitted he’s made some mistakes in the past, but said nothing he’s done disqualifies him from serving as a lawmaker now.MORE NEWS: State Rep. John Thompson Now Holds A Minnesota Driver's License

 Thompson became an outspoken activist for police reform following the fatal police shooting of his friend Philando Castile in 2016.
 Prior to his election, Thompson was a prominent voice at protests and sometimes controversial.